Sammy Hairston

 [edit] Biographical Information

-Sammy Hairston, progenitor of a large baseball family, played 4 games in the major leagues for the 1951 Chicago White Sox in July and August, hitting .400 with a .571 on-base percentage.
-He was a 31-year-old catcher and one of the earliest black players in the major leagues.
-He and Minnie Minoso both had their initial seasons with the White Sox in 1951 (Minoso came from Cleveland).
+Sammy Hairston, progenitor of a large baseball family, played 4 games in the major leagues for the Chicago White Sox in July and August of 1951, hitting .400 with a .571 on-base percentage.
+He was a 31-year-old catcher and one of the earlier black players in the major leagues.
+He and Minnie Minoso both played their initial season with the White Sox in 1951 (Minoso came from Cleveland, where he had first played in 1949).
 Hairston had been signed by the White Sox as a free agent in 1950.
-He had previously played in the Negro Leagues.
+He had previously played seven seasons in the Negro Leagues with the Birmingham Black Barons and Indianapolis Clowns.

-He is the father of Jerry Hairston Sr., Johnny Hairston, and Sam Hairston Jr. (2B in White Sox chain 1966), and the grandfather of Jerry Hairston Jr. and Scott Hairston.
+He is also the father of Johnny Hairston, and Sam Hairston Jr. (a 2B in the White Sox chain 1966), and the grandfather of Jason Hairston, Jerry Hairston Jr., John Hairston Jr. and Scott Hairston.

 [edit] Related Sites